AnnaWXM/HotelBookingSystem/README.md

 Project date: December 2021

-It's my frist complete program, there is some issue if user didn't enter current form of variables.
+It's my frist complete program, there is some issue if error made by users.

-##Program introducation
+## Program introducation

 The hotel has n rooms, numbers 1-n.
 The number of rooms is assigned to the program as standard.